KBE-WS2022-Pokemon/Studropica/README.md

 - [x] make button fitted to the checkboxes
 - [x] create right side
 - [x] add routing to shipping site when clicking on continue to shipping
-- [ ] go through each file and clean up code a little bit
+- [x] go through each file and clean up code a little bit
-- [ ] define next steps for stripe
+- [x] remove stories from navbar
+- [x] put stripe on site
+- [x] run a npm build locally and check if that works
+- [x] put website on netlify
-- [ ] next steps
+- [ ] share website with team. create an action plan with the team

 # Notes